AI Finance & Metrics for SaaS | The SaaS Academy

 Build your board-ready AI economics dashboard.

-Classify AI COGS, measure AI unit economics, protect gross margin, and explain your AI story to the board.
+Classify AI COGS, measure AI unit economics, analyze inference efficiency and usage distribution, protect gross margin, and explain your AI story to the board.

 Enroll in the Full Course — $195